-In August 2017, we issued \$85.0 million aggregate principal amount of our 3.75% Convertible Senior Notes due 2022 (the "3.75% Convertible Notes due 2022").
-In May 2021, we issued \$100.0 million aggregate principal amount of our 3.75% Convertible Senior Notes due 2026 (the "3.75% Convertible Notes due 2026" and collectively, with the 3.75% Convertible Notes due 2022, the "Notes").
+In May 2021, we issued \$100.0 million aggregate principal amount of our 3.75% Convertible Senior Notes due 2026 (the "Notes").
 As our debt matures, we anticipate having to expend significant resources to either repay or refinance the Notes.
-For example, in May 2021, in connection with the issuance of the 3.75% Convertible Notes due 2026, we (i) exchanged approximately \$82.1 million aggregate principal amount of our 3.75% Convertible Notes due 2022 for approximately \$97.1 million aggregate principal amount of 3.75% Convertible Notes due 2026 for cash.
+For example, in May 2021, in connection with the issuance of the Notes, we (i) exchanged approximately \$82.1 million aggregate principal amount of our previously issued 3.75% Convertible Senior Notes due 2022 for approximately \$97.1 million aggregate principal amount of the Notes and (ii) sold approximately \$2.9 million aggregate principal amount of the Notes for cash.
 If we decide to, or are required to, refinance the Notes in the future, we may be required to do so on different or less favorable terms or we may be unable to refinance the Notes at all, both of which may adversely affect our financial condition.